chef/chef-web-docs/content/resources/cron_access/_index.md

     identifier: chef_infra/cookbook_reference/resources/cron_access cron_access
     parent: chef_infra/cookbook_reference/resources
 resource_description_list:
-- markdown: 'Use the **cron_access** resource to manage the /etc/cron.allow and
+- markdown: Use the **cron_access** resource to manage the /etc/cron.allow and /etc/cron.deny

-    /etc/cron.deny files.
-Note: This resource previously shipped in the
+    files.

-    `cron` cookbook as `cron_manage`, which it can still be used as for
+- note:

-    backwards compatibility with existing Chef Infra Client releases.'
+    markdown: This resource previously shipped in the `cron` cookbook as `cron_manage`, which it can still be used as for backwards compatibility with existing Chef Infra Client releases.
 resource_new_in: '14.4'
 syntax_full_code_block: |-
   cron_access 'name' do